r-hub/blog/content/post/2020-11-18-testthat-utility-belt/index.md

 | R/any-name.R                   | ✔️               | ✔️                      | ✔️                         | ✔️                      |
 | tests/testthat/anything-else.R | \-               | \-                      | \-                         | \-                      |

+`tests/testthat/helper-.*.R` are no longer

+In practice,

+-   In `tests/testthat/setup.R` you might do something like loading a package that helps your unit testing like `{vcr}`, `{httptest}` or `{presser}` if you're testing an API client.
+-   In a helper like `tests/testthat/helper.R` or `R/test-helpers.R` you might define functions that you'll use throughout your tests.

+You'll notice testthat no longer recommends having a file with code to be run after tests...
+So how do you clean up after tests?
+Well, with `withr`'s various helper functions for deferring clean-up.
+So basically it means the code for cleaning lives near the code for making a mess.
+To learn more about this, read [the "self-cleaning text fixtures" vignette in testthat](https://testthat.r-lib.org/articles/test-fixtures.html).

 Files called from your tests
 ----------------------------